hcrowley/esrm20_exposure/README.md

 **sources**: this folder contains an .xlsx file with detailed information on the sources and assumptions used to develop the exposure model.

+**spatial_disaggregation**: this folder contains a raster file of Global Human Settlement (GHS) and instructions on how to disaggregate the exposure model using this dataset.

 ### Versioning